JamesSullivan/ml-basics/README.md

-# Machine Learning Basics
+# Updated Version of Machine Learning Basics

+## Tested using the following versions

+matplotlib                3.8.4

+numpy                     1.26.4

+pandas                    2.2.2

+python                    3.11

+pytorch                   2.3.0

+torchvision               0.15.2

 This repository contains the exercise files for the [Create machine learning models](https://docs.microsoft.com/learn/paths/create-machine-learn-models/) learning path on Microsoft Learn.

-## Contributing

-We are not currently accepting external contributions for this repo.
-If you encounter any problems, please report an issue.
+However, a few minor changes to the files have been made to work with the above mentioned library versions.